-- Commencement date - Priority Status (Category 1&2) - General Availability - Resolution of multiple applications for the same domain name - 1.1.1 These .au Domain Administration Rules (.auDA Rules) have been made by .au Domain Administration Limited (ABN 38 079 009 340) (.au Domain Administration) in its capacity as the administrator of, and Australian self-regulatory policy body for, the .au ccTLD. - 1.1.2.
-The .auDA namespace implementation Rules are binding on: - (1) a Person who makes an application for Priority Status to register in the .au namespace; and - (2) a Registrar under the Registrar Accreditation Agreement. - 1.1.3 An application for a licence in the .au namespace is governed by the .auDA Licencing Rules.
+- 1.1.1 These .au Domain Administration Rules (.auDA Priority Rules) have been made by .au Domain Administration Limited (ABN 38 079 009 340) (.au Domain Administration) in its capacity as the administrator of, and Australian self-regulatory policy body for, the .au ccTLD. - 1.1.2.
+The .auDA Priority Rules govern the process for determining the priority for the allocation of names in.au direct including by: - (1) a Person who makes an application for Priority Status to register in au direct; and - (2) a Registrar under the Registrar Accreditation Agreement. - 1.1.3 An application for a licence in .au direct is governed by the .auDA Licencing Rules.
+In the event of a conflict between the .au Priority Rules and the .auDA Licensing Rules, the .auDA Licensing Rules will prevail. - 1.1.4 In the .auDA Priority Rules words in capitals have the meaning as defined below or as set out in the .auDA Licensing Rules.
+Examples are provided for convenience and illustrative purposes only and do not affect interpretation.
+The singular includes the plural and conversely.